-I can't import my Google Classroom classes to Edpuzzle.
+I can't import my Google Classroom classes or students to Edpuzzle.

 If you can't import your classes from Google Classroom or you're having problems when trying to post or update assignments, there could be a problem with Google’s permissions.

 Usually, this occurs when your Google account's permissions for Edpuzzle have expired.
 This normally happens at the beginning of the course or after a period of inactivity and means that Edpuzzle isn't able to access the information from your Google Classroom account.